 What It Means

 This is a great way to visualize your income and expenses!
 Like I said, I’ve been tracking this data for years but it was always in a boring spreadsheet.
 I mean, I’m a personal finance nerd so I love spreadsheets.
-But look at how awesome this looks!
+But look at this awesome graphic!

 Right off the bat, you can see how I prioritize my money, as well as where I spend too much or too little.
 No surprise – savings and investments are huge for this FIREe.
 I do wish my Housing and Utilities costs were much lower, but I’m stationed in a high cost of living area right now and I like to live alone, in convenient and safe locations, in moderately fancy digs.
 That costs money.

 Meanwhile…geez, getting rid of that car really is saving me money.
 I knew it intellectually, but look at that razor thin line.
 Crazy!
-Otherwise, I’m pretty happy with how this looks.
+Overall, I’m pretty happy with how this looks.